acoli-repo/AURIS/guidelines/draft/excerpt-ref/ref-excerpt.md

 - indefinite pronouns, e.g., *somebody*, or German *man*.
 Also includes pronominal indefinite quantifiers, e.g., *some* in *some of that*.

-### 1.5.3 Other expressions

-We consider every syntactic argument of a verb to be a potentially referring expression.
-If not matched by any of the aforementioned conditions, we treat verbal arguments as secondary markables.
-This can happen if an argument is a foreign language expression that is not assigned proper POS tags, but instead just marked as foreign (e.g., `X` in Universal Dependencies).
-Note that the annotation of referentiality for `other` nominals is tentative, only.

 ### 1.6 Do NOT annotate

 ### 1.6.1 Non-referring and bound expressions